Salt Water Taffy History For National Taffy Day - The Nibble Webzine Of Food Adventures Salt Water Taffy History For National Taffy Day

 Otherwise, you might want to remove the wax paper and nuke it for 3 seconds in the microwave.

-THE CREATION OF TURKISH TAFFY
+THE INVENTION OF TURKISH TAFFY

 In the early 20th century, Turkish Taffy bars, the size of chocolate bars, appeared (and later, a jumbo bar was made for souvenir shops).

-Many citations state that Turkish Taffy was invented by Victor Bonomo shortly after World War II.
 But according to the Bonomo Turkish Taffy Museum, Turkish Taffy was invented in 1912 by an Austrian immigrant, Herman “Pop” Herer.
 In 1901 he started his own wholesale candy-making business.

 While making a batch of marshmallow candy for M. Schwarz & Sons of Newark, New Jersey, Pop accidentally added too many egg whites to the batch.
 He recognized that the result had potential; and after much experimentation, he created, “Turkish Taffy.”